 It’s important to remember that your body needs fat.
-Fat not only provides energy, but it also plays a role in the absorption of vitamins and minerals, blood clotting, and muscle movement.
+Fat not only provides energy, but also plays a role in the absorption of vitamins and minerals, blood clotting, and muscle movement.
 That said, the preferred thing to do would be to consume ‘good fats’.
 These can be found in avocados, olive oil as well as nuts and seeds.
 Additionally, the only real fats you should be avoiding are ‘bad fats’ like trans fats (often listed as hydrogenated or partially hydrogenated) which are found in baked goods as well as fast food.

 2. Salad Dressings

 Salads are a healthy and nutritious meal, yet drizzling salad dressings all over them may not be the best way to go.
-Yes, salad dressings help to add flavor, but they can also ruin the nutritional value that said salads provide.
+Yes, salad dressings help to add flavor, but they can also ruin the nutritional value that the said salads provide.

 Store-bought salad dressings are often rich in added and unhealthy ingredients like sugar, vegetable oils, and trans-fats.
 This also includes low-fat dressings as they are often loaded with added sugar and salt.